top of page

 Tax Emigration is it’s nasty sister and comes with a whole new set of rules.

-1. Notifying SARS that you are no longer a SA tax resident – this is achieved through updating the RAV01 form via efiling (or at a SARS a branch); and/or
+After some turmoil, confusion and mind-changing at SARS there is now a clear process.
+This involves notifying SARS that you are no longer a SA tax resident – this is achieved through updating the RAV01 form via efiling (or at a SARS a branch);

 The documents required to respond to a RAV01 query are relatively easy to deal with.
 The most time consuming is obtaining a Certificate of Residence from your new taxing authority (HMRC in the UK)